Ready When You Are

 - When you are fully vaccinated by the HSE, you will receive your EU Digital COVID-19 Certificate by email or receive a printed version in the post.

 - If you need to travel soon and require an EU Covid-19 Digital Certificate, please contact the Irish Government emergency helpline number: 1800 851 504 and a new helpline number (1800 807 008).

 - If not yet fully vaccinated, you must have evidence of a negative/not detected result from a RT-PCR test taken up to 72 hours prior to arrival, and as part of your EU Digital COVID Certificate.

 - If you have recovered from COVID-19 in the last 6 months, please contact your local GP or the HSE for advice.

-- Upon your return to Dublin Airport, you must present your EU Digital COVID Certificate and a completed electronic Passenger Locator Form.
-Both electronic and printed versions of the certificate are accepted.
+- For boarding your flight and upon your return to Dublin Airport, you must present your EU Digital COVID Certificate and on your return, a completed electronic Passenger Locator Form.
+Both electronic and printed versions of the EU Digital COVID Certificate are accepted.

 The EU Digital COVID Certificate means: